Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

 - `Edit /root/.bashrc to set up root-specific aliases (like alias ll='ls -lah')`
 - `Store sensitive system-wide scripts in /root/scripts/`

-# Aliases

-## Description: An alias is like a shortcut or nickname for a longer command

-## Alias Example

-## Update and upgrade apt packages

-- `sudo apt update && sudo apt upgrade -y`

-## You can create an aliaa

-- alias update= `sudo apt update && sudo apt upgrade -y`

-## Why are aliases important?

-# Speed

-- `Saves keystrokes and time, especially for commands you type often.`

-# Safety

-- `Prevents costly typos.`

-## Safe Alias Example

-- Instead of typing `rm -rf /path/to/something`
-- you can create a safer alias `alias rm='rm -i`
-- The -i flag asks before deleting files.
-(This has saved countless beginners from nuking their systems.)

-# Customization

-- Tailor your terminal to match your workflow.
-Hackers and sysadmins often create aliases for pentesting tools, log monitoring, or jumping into certain directories.

-# Readability

-- Makes complex commands easier to remember and share.

-When should you set one up?

-You set up an alias when:
-🕒 A. You use a command frequently
- • Example: ls -alh is long to type, so make alias ll='ls -alh'.

-🚨 B. You want safer defaults
- • Example: alias cp='cp -i' to make cp interactive, asking before overwriting files.

-🎨 C. You’re customizing your shell environment

-Example: A developer might do:

-alias serve='python3 -m http.server'

-so they can start a web server with one word.

-How to set up an alias

-1️⃣ Temporary (lasts only in current session):

-alias gs='git status'

-Permanent (loads every time you open terminal):
-Edit your shell config file (~/.bashrc for bash, ~/.zshrc for zsh):

-nano ~/.bashrc

-Add this line at the bottom:

-alias gs='git status'

-Save and reload:

-source ~/.bashrc

-Examples of Useful Aliases

-alias ll='ls -alF'
-alias la='ls -A'
-alias ..='cd ..'
-alias ...='cd ../..'
-alias cls='clear'
-alias update='sudo apt update && sudo apt upgrade -y' alias grep='grep --color=auto'
-alias h='history'

-Hacker Mindset Tip:
-Red-teamers use aliases to create quick commands for common tasks like scanning (alias scan='nmap -sV -Pn') or to hide their tracks.
-But as a defender, you can use them to automate monitoring tools and harden systems.

-Dragon Wisdom About /root
- • 🛡️ It’s dangerous: Mistakes made as root can brick your system.
- • 🗝️ It’s powerful: Essential for sysadmin work and cybersecurity tasks.
- • 👑 It’s yours when wearing the root crown: But only put it on when you know what you’re doing.

 # /usr

 ## Description: Stands for “user system resources.”  contains user binaries—programs and commands that are not required to boot the system but are used once it’s fully operational.
 These are the day-to-day tools you use to work, write code, edit files, or run applications